yashrajnayak/most-active-developers-india/README.md

 ## 🔄 Data Update

 The application uses a GitHub Actions workflow:
-   - Runs daily at midnight UTC
+   - Runs daily at 09:46 UTC (15:16 IST)
    - Fetches top 50 developers per category
    - Updates the `github-data.json` file
-   - Can be triggered manually to fetches top 6 developers per category
+   - Can be triggered manually to fetch top 6 developers per category

 ## 🤝 Contributing